Programme/Approved Electives for 2025/26

 No

-This module develops students knowledge of the key processes that are required to undertake social work practice when working with those who use social work services.
+This module develops your knowledge of the key processes that are required to undertake social work practice when working with those who use social work services.
 This includes assessment, care planning, communication skills, review and anti-oppressive practice, all in the context of multidisciplinary working in social work, it also incorporates the initial sequence of professional skills development workshops.

 Aims